davidkrisch/svcrazylove.com/entries/sausalito.md

 image[bay_model, sausalito, The Bay Model; In the center of the photo you can see the Golden Gate Bridge.]

+After the Bay Model, Carolyn made an amazing Clam Chowder that she's written about in the [In the Galley](galley.html) section on this [page](2013-08-11_Chowder_.html).

 On Sunday we walked to the modest Sausalito Farmer's market at Dunphy Park.
 It had the essentials, but wasn't worth hanging around like the some of the other's we've experienced this summer; notably Santa Cruz.